Micro PIV and numerical simulations applied to the bio-fouling of milli labyrinth channel flow used in water reuse drip-irrigation - Ihab Alazzam

 • THESIS INFORMATION:

-Thesis Director: Olivier Boiron (IRPHE Marseille)
+Thesis Directors: Olivier Boiron (IRPHE Marseille) and Nassim Aït-Mouheb (INRAE)

 Start Date: 01/11/2023